IreneKilgannon/pands-project/README.md

 ![Regression plots](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Regression_plots.png)

-The regression plots clearly demonstrates why the correlation coefficients between sepal width and sepal length are different when the species is taken into account.
+The regression plots clearly demonstrate why the correlation coefficients between sepal width and sepal length are different when the species is taken into account.
 Without taking the species into account the regression plot for sepal width vs sepal length on the left shows a negative slope with the data points scattered widely around the trend line, which would correspond with the very weak negative correlation coefficient of -0.11.
-When species is taken into account the regression lines now have a positive slope and the data points are not as widely spread around the line.
+When the species is taken into account the regression lines have a positive slope and the data points are not as widely spread around the line.
 This is an example of Simpson's paradox.
-Wikipedia states that [Simpson's paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox) is a phenomenon in probability and statistics in which a trend appears in several groups of data but disappears or reverses when the groups are combined.
-The very weak negative correlation has now become a moderate positive correlation coefficient of 0.75 for _Iris setosa_, 0.53 for _Iris versicolor_, 0.46 for _Iris virginica_.
+Wikipedia states that [Simpson's paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox) "is a phenomenon in probability and statistics in which a trend appears in several groups of data but disappears or reverses when the groups are combined".
+The very weak negative correlation has now become a moderate positive correlation coefficient of 0.75 for _Iris setosa_, 0.53 for _Iris versicolor_ and 0.46 for _Iris virginica_.

 The plots for petal width vs petal length show us why the strong correlation coefficient of 0.96 between petal width and petal length are not as strong for the individual flower species. _Iris setosa_ and _Iris virginica_ have weak correlation coefficients of 0.31 and 0.32, whereas the coefficient for _Iris versicolor_ is a more respectable 0.79.

 ## Linear Regression Analysis

 Machine learning is a form of artifical intelligence.
-Machine learning uses a mix a statistics and computer science and its aim is to develop a model that learns to make predictions and inferences from patterns in existing data and apply it to new data without step by step instructions.
+Machine learning uses a mix of statistics and computer science.
+Its aim is to develop a model that learns to make predictions and inferences from patterns in existing data and apply it to new data without step by step instructions.

 The three most common machine learning applications are regression, classification and clustering.
 [Linear regression analysis](https://realpython.com/linear-regression-in-python) is used for predictive analysis on continuous data.
 [Classification](https://www.datacamp.com/blog/classification-machine-learning) is performed on categorical data and is used to predict the label of a given input.
-For example classification could be used in the iris data set to predict to the species of the iris.
+Classification could be used to predict the species of the iris.
 The first chapter of Introduction to Machine Learning with Python by Andreas C Muller and Sarah Guido demonstrates how to build a model to classify iris species.
-The iris data set is still used to test improvements in classification models.
 [Clustering](https://builtin.com/data-science/data-clustering-python) divides data into groups based on similarity.
-Clustering is a type of unsupervised machine learning, regression and classification are supervised machine learning.
+Clustering is unsupervised machine learning.
+Regression and classification are supervised machine learning.

 Regresssion attempts to determine the relationship between a dependent variable (sometimes called a target variable) and a series of other independent variables (sometimes called features or predictor variables).
 In simple linear regression there is only one predictor variable.
 Multiple linear regression has multiple features to predict the value for the target variable.

-For this part of the project I will construct a simple linear regression model to predict the petal width based on the petal length data.
+For this part of the project I will construct a simple linear regression model to predict the petal width based on the petal length.

 [Scikit-learn](https://scikit-learn.org/stable/index.html) is a python library that comes with many classes and functions that are required for machine learning.
 [LinearRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html#sklearn.linear_model.LinearRegression) is one class in scikit-learn that is used for linear regression analysis.
-Ridge and lasso are two other classes for linear regression.
+Ridge and Lasso are two other classes for linear regression.

 The basic steps for classification and regression are similiar.
 Some data preprocessing may be required if the data set is not in the correct format.

 __Step 1__ Split the dataset into a training set and test set.

-[Train_test_split](https://realpython.com/train-test-split-python-data/) is imported from sklearn.model_selection and is used split the data into two groups, one to train the model (X_train, y_train), the other to test the model (X_test, y_test).
+[Train_test_split](https://realpython.com/train-test-split-python-data/) is imported from sklearn.model_selection.
+It is used split the data into two groups, one to train the model (X_train, y_train), the other to test the model (X_test, y_test).
 Usually 20-30% of the data is chosen to be test data by the test_size parameter.
 The test set should not be available to the model at any point until the model has been created.

 __Step 2__  Train the model.